Choose the right compost

 Container composts are formulated to optimise plant growth by providing the right amount of nutrients for plants in containers.
 Some contain a controlled-release feed and/or water-storing granules.
 Container composts tend to be more expensive than multipurpose composts.

-If a slow-release feed has not been added already, use a Best Buy slow-release fertiliser.
-Read our review to find out the results of our latest slow-release fertiliser trials.
+If a controlled-release feed has not been added already, use a Best Buy controlled-release fertiliser.
+Read our review to find the best controlled-release fertiliser.

 What makes one compost better than another?